mister-what/regexpstructor/README.md

 - Describe your matcher in a human readable way
 - Fluent api to build your regular expressions
 - Make maintainable complex regular expressions
-- **Immutable for maximum reuseablity:** All methods return a fresh readableExpression.
+- **Immutable for maximum reuseablity:** All methods return a fresh RegExpstructor.
 No implicit mutation of any internals that could lead to unexpected results
-- **Composable:** Build more complex expressions from your simple readableExpressions.
-Use combinators like `ReadExp.seq(...readableExpressions)` or `ReadExp.or(...readableExpressions)` to combine your matchers.
+- **Composable:** Build more complex expressions from your simple RegExpstructors.
+Use combinators like `ReStructor.seq(...RegExpstructors)` or `ReStructor.or(...RegExpstructors)` to combine your matchers.
 - No useless non-capture group wrapping in the output (the final Regexp will be as performant and readable as possible)

 ## Getting started